-Currently, New York State and North Carolina are the only two states that prosecute all 16- and 17-year-olds as adults, incarcerating them in adult jails and prisons, severely affecting their re-entry, rehabilitation, and social development.
+Until recently, New York State and North Carolina were the only two states to prosecute all 16- and 17-year-olds as adults, incarcerating them in adult jails and prisons, severely affecting their re-entry, rehabilitation, and social development.
 Raise the Age NY is a campaign that supports a comprehensive approach to raising the age of criminal responsibility in New York State.

-Will is the founder of ScAAN and a predoctoral fellow in the Center for Neural Science at NYU.
-He is passionate about building a network of volunteer scientists, and founded ScAAN to bridge the gap between scientists and organizations working for the public good.
+Will is the founder of ScAAN and a doctoral student in the Center for Neural Science at NYU.
+He is passionate about building a network of volunteer scientists, and briding the gap between scientists and organizations working in the public interest.
 Will is particularly interested in issues relating to criminal justice and electoral reform.

 Wei Ji is an associate professor of neural science and psychology at NYU, where his research group studies human decision-making, perception, and working memory.
 He is the first author of an upcoming textbook on mathematical models of behavior.
 Wei Ji has long-standing interests in education policy, non-profit management, and science outreach.
 He is the co-founder and chairman of the board of the Rural China Education Foundation, a 501(c)(3) non-profit organization which aims to improve the quality of primary education in rural China through student-centered teaching methods, community-based content, and sustainable teacher professional development.

-Silvia is a predoctoral fellow at the Center for Neural Science at NYU, where she studies the connection between drug addiction and decision-making.
+Silvia is a doctoral student at the Center for Neural Science at NYU, where she studies the connection between drug addiction and decision-making.
 She is interested in supporting advocacy groups fighting against juvenile incarceration, racial profiling, and the criminalization of drug addiction.
 She is working on an initiative to connect public defenders with scientific expert witnesses.

-Milenna is a predoctoral fellow in neuroscience at the NYU School of Medicine.
+Milenna is a doctoral student in neuroscience at the NYU School of Medicine.
 She is working on ScAAN’s Raise the Age project, and is also interested in supporting campaigns that work to restrict solitary confinement.
 Specifically, she is gathering research findings that demonstrate the trauma and long-term negative consequences of solitary confinement of juveniles and of juveniles being held in adult jails and prisons.